Indemnity Escrows and Other Payment Guarantees

 A core aspect of indemnification provisions that requires significant negotiation from the parties is how the indemnity will be funded and payment thereof will be guaranteed.
 In practice, the mechanisms typically used for funding and securing an indemnity are the execution of an escrow agreement, set-offs against future payments, particularly earn-out payments, and a partial holdback of the purchase price.

 Notwithstanding the foregoing, all personal and in rem guarantees legally available may be used as indemnification or payment guarantees in M&A transactions.
-The choice on the payment guarantees will often depend on various factors, including the specific characteristics of the transaction, the governing law, the purchase price of the transaction relative to the contingencies identified during due diligence, the ongoing and future relationship between seller and purchaser, etc. The agreed-upon indemnification provisions and the choice of the indemnity payment guarantees come down to the creditworthiness, credibility and payment capacity from the indemnifying parties.
+The choice on the payment guarantees will often depend on various factors, including the specific characteristics of the transaction, the governing law, the purchase price of the transaction relative to the contingencies identified during due diligence, the ongoing and future relationship between seller and purchaser, etc. The agreed-upon indemnification provisions and the choice of the indemnity payment guarantees come down to the creditworthiness, credibility and payment capacity of the indemnifying parties factoring in the prospects of the indemnitor after closing.

 In the following pages, we will focus on describing the indemnification or payment guarantees more often used and available in M&A practice.